Dicyema shimantoense

 Dicyema shimantoense is a parasitic worm of the phylum Dicyemida.
 It is a vermiform mesozoan parasite that infects the renal appendages of the cephalopod Octopus sasakii.
 The name is derived from the Shimanto River, which is the longest river in Shikoku, and flows into Tosa Bay.
-A study from 2000-06 used 59 specimens obtained from fishermen at Tosa Bay and Kii Strait Japan.
+A study from 2000 to 2006 used 59 specimens obtained from fishermen at Tosa Bay and Kii Strait in Japan.
 O. sasakii is a cephalopod found mainly in the shallow-water of Southern Japan.
-Research found that only those of certain sizes and geographical locations can be infected by D.shimantoense.
+Research found that only those of certain sizes and geographical locations can be infected by D. shimantoense.